How to Heal a Traumatic Experience

 The first thing we need to know is that we have all suffered some trauma at some point in our lives, and that these traumatic experiences alter the way our brain and nervous system communicate.

-Many people feel trapped by anxiety, depression, limiting beliefs, repetitive behaviors… What happens?
+Traumatic experiences can have a lasting impact on our lives, and many people feel trapped by anxiety, depression, limiting beliefs, repetitive behaviors… What happens?
 How does our brain interact with our body when it comes to processing and classifying experiences?

 It’s hard to understand that your brain’s strain is the cause that keeps you trapped in the trauma, but that is the way it works.